 There, it almost always landed on Rob Sand’s desk.
 No one in Iowa has prosecuted more public corruption in the last decade than Rob.

 He is running for State Auditor in part because he has worked closely with the office for years on public corruption issues and knows that the current Auditor refuses to build the right team for public corruption investigations.
-Because the current State Auditor refuses to hire anyone with financial prosecution experience or law enforcement experience, basic mistakes are made that affect the ability to hold public officials accountable later.
-Iowa needs a State Auditor that respects the perspective of law enforcement officials in investigations.
+Because the current State Auditor refuses to hire anyone with financial prosecution experience or law enforcement experience, the State Auditor’s investigations sometimes do not hold up well in courtrooms.
+Iowa needs a State Auditor that respects the perspective of both accountants and law enforcement officials in corruption investigations.
 That is Rob Sand.

 Iowa Code Chapter 11.4 requires that the Auditor, in every audit, say whether the body audited “is efficiently conducted, and if the maximum results for the money expended are obtained,” or “needlessly conflicts with or duplicates the work done by any other department.”
 The Auditor is also required by law to “include “any recommendations for greater simplicity, accuracy, efficiency, or economy in the operation of the business of the several departments and institutions.”

-Rob Sand will.
+Rob Sand will ensure the State Auditor’s Office is a partner to local, county, and state government in helping find ways to provide basic services more efficiently.
 He’s made a career of holding individuals accountable when they fail to follow the law.
 This campaign is about doing the same for the State Auditor.

-In 2017, Iowa borrowed $160 for each Iowa voter just to pay its regular annual expenses.
-How can the current State Auditor, who shares the same party affiliation as the legislature and the Governor, justify calling this budget “balanced” and “responsible?”
+In 2017, Iowa borrowed about $160 for each Iowa voter just to pay its regular annual expenses.
+In addition, state budgets were reduced every three months during the year.
+If that happened to your income, you’d never say you had a “stable” year.
+Yet the current State Auditor called that budget “stable.”
+The current State Auditor, who shares the same party affiliation as the legislature and the Governor, also called this borrowing “balanced” and “responsible.”
 It is neither.
 It appears that the State Auditor put her partisan affiliation ahead of the public interest.